What is a LEARNING

 the standardized way of learning they were taught

-in elementary school.
-But don't blame the school
+in elementary and grade school.
+But don't blame

-as many children as possible, as quickly as
+to educate as many children as possible, as

-a very difficult assignment, to say the least.
+possible - a very difficult assignment, to say

 you are to your employer, and how successful

-you will be in managing your time and personal
+you will be in managing your time and resources

 COMMUNICATING WITH STYLE